karmaniverous/metastructure/README.md

 None of this matters much in a lab environment where you can tear down and rebuild your infrastructure at will.
 But in a production environment, where changes are often not reversible, these limitations can be a real headache.

-And in an ENTERPRISE environment—with multiple interdependent accounts, centralized services, and a compliance requirement—these limitations can be such a nightmare that infrastructure development just grinds to a halt.
+And in an ENTERPRISE environment—with multiple interdependent accounts, centralized services, and complex compliance requirements—these limitations can be such a nightmare that infrastructure development just grinds to a halt.

 ### Terragrunt, Terraspace, etc.